john-mutuma/vim-editor/README.md

 #### Working with Language Servers, Debuggers and Linters

 - Run `:Mason` and find and install some LSP extensions and Linters you might want
-- Find Coc.nvim extensions that you might like e.g. `CocInstall coc-eslint`
+- Find [Coc.nvim](https://github.com/neoclide/coc.nvim/wiki/Using-coc-extensions#implemented-coc-extensions) extensions that you might like e.g. `coc-marketplace`
-- Learn to use nvim-dap
+- `:DapInstall` to edit installed debug adapters file.
+Learn to install and configure [debug adapters](https://github.com/mfussenegger/nvim-dap/wiki/Debug-Adapter-installation) with `nvim-dap`.
+A best practice is to configure with `.vscode/launch.json` configurations after installing the debug adapter

 ### Setting up italic text in iTerm2